uarizona-fnsv/templateApp-Workflows-Example/README.md

 - Edit local app's remote address with new remote address
 - Push

+## TLDR Github Workflows.

+Files exist in `.github/workflows` and these files serve as instructions for a `runner` to execute when certain actions are taken with the repository.

+* These can do anything you can script, basically.
+If you run a specific sequence of commands to build and run an app, or build and deploy it, you can just repeat those as a series of commands in a given `job` which is just a construct to group various steps.
+* This repository has two scripts inside of it
+  * A simple script when a pull request happens or is updated that'll install npm, build the app, and run a simple test suite.
+  * A simple script when `main` branch is updated to build and deploy to beta.apps

 ## How Github Workflows Works

 In short, this section will serve as notes for how this is being built.